Native Barcode Generator for Excel User Manual

 |IDAutomation_NXLS_GS1DataBarExpanded(DataToEncode, Segments, ImageType, Height, QuietZone)|

 - Cross-platform Issues: When transferring a spreadsheet containing a 2D symbol from Windows to Mac, an image may lose its shape.
 Selecting the image type of 1 (BMP) may resolve the issue.

 - Image Resize or Removal: If the cells are resized and the images need to be regenerated, DataToEncode will need to be changed.
 Changing the formula to encode nothing, for example, =IDAutomation_NXLS_C128("") will remove the barcode image from the cell.

-- X dimension: Because the symbols generated form this product are designed to fit within their respective cells, the X dimension will have to be determined by adjusting the size of the cell and performing a visual comparison with one of the IDAutomation Barcode Creators using the same data.
+- X dimension: Because the symbols generated from this product are designed to fit within their respective cells, the X dimension will have to be determined by adjusting the size of the cell and performing a visual comparison with one of the IDAutomation Barcode Creators using the same data.
 Additionally, many barcode verifiers can also read the X dimension.
 When using ReturnType 3 with a barcode font, the point size determines the X Dimension.
 Refer to the font specifications for each particular font to determine the sizes available.

 - Image Refresh: Changing properties may not always cause the barcode image to be updated.
 By design, the image is only updated when the DataToEncode changes.